synapticsim/behave/README.md

 `behave` is a language for writing Microsoft Flight Simulator Model Behaviors.

-It converts the hard-to-understand XML into a declerative language, with a powerful, imperative templates system and RPN compiler.
+It converts the hard-to-understand XML into a declerative language, with a powerful, imperative template system and RPN compiler.